SemanticRecord/talaan/README.md

 ```

 This project requires features from Java 8.
 In order to get
-meaningful names for parameters declared on semantic logger interfaces you must
+meaningful names for parameters declared on your custom logger interfaces you must
 compile with the `-parameters` flag turned on.
 If using Maven a snippet similar
 to the following should suffice: